oegea/adp/README.md

 ### UPDATE CLIENT configuration

 The first step on ADP is to configure the UPDATE CLIENT.
 In this operation, the end-user will provide to the UPDATE CLIENT the URI where the APPLICATION SERVICE can be reached.

-Through this URL, the UPDATE CLIENT will receive:
+The UPDATE CLIENT will do an HTTPS GET request to the , which MUST returhn the following information:

  1. Version of ADP used by the APPLICATION SERVICE.
  2. The UPDATE AUTHORITY's URL.
  3. Current installed version.

-That information MUST be returned by the APLICATION SERVICE in response of a GET HTTPS request to the URI indicated by the end-user during the configuration process.

-The APPLICATION SERVICE MUST NOT require to the UPDATE CLIENT to use authentication mechanisms to ge
+The APPLICATION SERVICE MUST NOT require to the UPDATE CLIENT to use authentication mechanisms to get

 ### Overall Process Overview